ActiveCampaign/postmark-gem/README.md

 You will need a Postmark account, server and sender signature (or verified domain) set up to use it.
 For details about setup, check out [wiki pages](https://github.com/ActiveCampaign/postmark-gem/wiki/Getting-Started).

 If you plan using the library in a Rails project, check out the [postmark-rails](https://github.com/ActiveCampaign/postmark-rails/) gem, which is meant to integrate with ActionMailer.
-The plugin will try to use ActiveSupport JSon if it is already included.
-If not, it will attempt to use the built-in Ruby JSon library.
+The plugin will try to use ActiveSupport JSON if it is already included.
+If not, it will attempt to use the built-in Ruby JSON library.

 You can also explicitly specify which one to be used, using following code: